jamisonhyatt/grpc_load_test/README.md

 # grpc_load_test
 Small golang utility to load test the grpc route guide example application.

-Runs a timed load test for a configurable amount of concurrent requests (via goroutines) and then reports on the statistics it received.
+Runs a timed load test for a configurable amount of concurrent requests (via goroutines) and then reports on the success/error/streamed counts.
 Switches are detailed below.

 Currently only exercises the "ListFeatures" example streaming api.